tylerhunt/remockable/README.markdown

 A collection of RSpec 2 matchers to simplify your web app specs.

+*Note:* Rails 3 support was dropped in version 0.2.

 ## Background

 The goal of this project is to provide a modern replacement to the now unmaintained Remarkable project.
-Remarkable was a great asset when Rails 2.3 was current, but now that Rails 3 has become mainstream, a gap has been left by still unreleased Remarkable 4.0.
+Remarkable was a great asset when Rails 2.3 was current, but a gap has been left by the unreleased Remarkable 4.0 since the release of Rails 3 and 4.

 In looking at the code for Remarkable to determine the feasibility of continuing work on Remarkable itself, it seems clear that the scope of that project has